jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   (b) may not count any failure if—
     (i) it is not of a kind to which that particular section applies; or (ii) it occurred more than 12 months before the failure for which the calculation is made if, during that period, that beneficiary has not incurred a failure to which any of those sections applies.
-(2) For the purpose of subsection (1)(b)(ii), a failure under section 115 or section 115A is considered to have occurred on the date the chief executive decides he or she is satisfied the beneficiary has failed, without a good and sufficient reason, to comply with the appropriate work test obligation or other obligation imposed by this Act.
+(2) For the purpose of subsection (1)(b)(ii), a failure under section 115 is considered to have occurred on the date the chief executive decides he or she is satisfied the beneficiary has failed, without a good and sufficient reason, to comply with the appropriate work test obligation or other obligation imposed by this Act.
 (3) In determining whether a benefit has been continuously paid in respect of the beneficiary, the chief executive must disregard any period during which the benefit was cancelled or suspended because the beneficiary commenced in employment that continued for less than 10 working days.
 (3A) For the purpose of subsection (1)(a), the chief executive must treat an unemployment benefit that expires under section 99AA, and an unemployment benefit re-granted to the beneficiary under section 99AB, as the same benefit.
 (4) Nothing in subsection (1)(b)(ii) affects the implementation, after the 12-month period, of a sanction based on any prior calculation of the number of failures by a person to comply with the appropriate work test obligation or other obligation imposed by this Act.